InsaneHe/Heston_Model/论文相关信息与结论(information about the paper and conclusion).md

 - Overall goodness-of-fit: BSM model > Heston model
 - The BSM model fits better for short-term, low-value options, while the Heston model performs better for low strike price, short-term, low-value options.

-However, during the process, we found the following results:
+However, during the process of applying it, we found the following results:

 - The error of the BSM model (0.476) > The error of the Heston model (0.339)
 - The rate of change of the BSM model's error varies more significantly over time than that of the Heston model.